arpank-2380/arpank-2380.github.io/_pages/publications.md

-7.**Quantum vibronic effects on the electronic properties of solid and molecular carbon.**
+7. **Quantum vibronic effects on the electronic properties of solid and molecular carbon.**
 ![Preview not available!](/assets/images/pubs/prm2021.png)
 **Kundu, A.\*;** Govoni, M.; Yang, H.; Ceriotti, M.; Gygi, F.; Galli, G.
 Quantum vibronic effects on the electronic properties of solid and molecular carbon.